All the Highlights from Our 3 Week Trip to Italy and Greece

 I don’t even have a picture to share with you.

-This beautiful place was on the top of my bucket list.
+This beautiful place was at the top of my bucket list.
 I was so excited to see the sandy white beaches, white buildings, and blue roofs.

 The plan was to…